 - The lowest expense ratio on your mutual fund or ETF possible

 If you want to start investing, we recommend opening a Roth or Traditional IRA at Fidelity, because they charge no account fees on retirement accounts, they offer hundreds of commission-free ETFs, and most of those commission-free ETFs have incredibly low expense ratios.
+Plus, they offer great investing bonus offers.

 Here are some other choices for brokerage companies to open an account at: